Table of Contents

 Federal or state grants: Money that does not need to get repaid is limited and more difficult to obtain than loans.
 Federal and state business grants get funded by taxpayer money, and the money gets awarded through a complicated legislative process

-By knowing available small business financing options, you’ll have a fair idea of where to look for when you want to take your business to the next level.
+By knowing available small business finance options, you’ll have a fair idea of where to look for when you want to take your business to the next level.